Hiroko Yamasaki

 Hiroko Yamasaki (山崎 浩子, Yamasaki Hiroko) is a retired Japanese rhythmic gymnast.

+After enrolling at the Tokyo Women's College of Physical Education, Yamasaki became a five-time national champion.
 She competed for Japan in the individual rhythmic gymnastics all-around competition at the 1984 Olympic Games in Los Angeles.
 She tied for 9th place in the qualification round and advanced to the final, placing 8th overall.
+Yamasaki retired the same year.

+After finishing her competitive career, Yamasaki began coaching as well as working as a sports writer.
+She became a training director for the Japan Gymnastics Association in 2004, a position she held until 2021, and directed the national group, which won a silver medal at the 2019 World Championships.